Maddie Pokorny: College career

-Professional career
+Club career

-Chicago Red Stars, 2019
+Chicago Red Stars

 In 2019, Pokorny signed with the Chicago Red Stars as a National Team Replacement Player.
 She did not make an appearance for Chicago.

-HB Køge, 2020–2023
+HB Køge

 Before the 2020 season in the Danish Kvindeligaen, Pokorny signed with HB Køge.
 She helped the club win three consecutive Danish Women's League titles and qualify for the UEFA Women's Champions League.
 Pokorny scored the team's first Champions League group stage goal in a defeat away to Arsenal.
 She scored 26 goals in 79 appearances across all competitions with HB Køge, including 22 in league play.

-Racing Louisville, 2023–
+Racing Louisville

 In June 2023, Pokorny signed as a National Team Replacement Player with Racing Louisville with the departures of six of the club's players to the 2023 FIFA Women's World Cup.
 She made her first NWSL assist in a 1–1 draw on August 19, 2023, vs. Angel City.
 Pokorny signed a two-year contract with Racing in November 2023.

+On January 23, 2026, Racing Louisville announced that they had re-signed Pokorny to a one-year contract, subsequently loaning her out to USL Super League club Tampa Bay Sun FC for the first half of the 2026 NWSL season.